-In 1915, the wife of a local magnate, Alma Spreckels, saw a replica of this Parisian building at the Panama Pacific International Exhibition in San Francisco.
-She convinced her husband to construct a permanent version of the Legion of Honor in San Francisco, as an art gallery.
+In 1915, the wife of a local San Francisco magnate, Alma Spreckels, saw a replica of this Parisian building at the Panama Pacific International Exhibition in San Francisco, and convinced her husband to construct a permanent version of the Legion of Honor as an art gallery.

 2. Stand beneath the dramatic entryway.

 The entryway to the building is through an archway to an internal courtyard.
 Take a closer look at the decorative stonework beneath the archway.

 3. Explore the stunning interior courtyard.